CSCfi/csc-user-guide/docs/support/tutorials/build.md

 - other platform dependent details
 - final install location

-#### Build tools

-The most common configuration tools are GNU autotools and CMake.
-The details of using these is beyond the scope of this document.
-Usually following the instructions that come with the software are enough.
-If you see a file `configure` or `CMakeLists.txt` in the root of the source directory, the configuration tool is likely GNU autotools or CMake, respectively.
-In a best case scenario, the user is only required to tell where the software should finally be installed,
+In a best case scenario, the build tool can figure out all the details, and the user is only required to tell where the software should finally be installed,

 ```
 ./configure --prefix=install-root
 ```

+or

 ```
 cmake source-root -DCMAKE_INSTALL_PREFIX=install-root
 ```

+for GNU Autotools and CMake, respectively.
 More commonly, one needs to get a bit more familiar with the build tool in use.
-More examples follow in the sections Compiling, Linking and Installing.

-There exist a plethora of other configuration tools and configuration scripts written in Bash, Python, etc. Often these are a sign of trouble.

-A simple project can often manage well with fully manual configuration and clear documentation.
-It all depends on the complexity of the software, the size of the source code base, the number of external software dependencies, and the number of supported platforms.

 ### Compiling